DecodeGenetics/chopBAI/README.md

     ./chopBAI [OPTIONS] BAM-FILE REGION-FILE

-Regions should be in the format 'CHR:BEGIN-END', e.g. 'chr4:15000000-16000000'.
+Regions should be in the format `CHR:BEGIN-END`, e.g. `chr4:15000000-16000000`.

-The program looks for a BAI file at 'BAM-FILE.bai'.
+The program looks for a BAI file at `BAM-FILE.bai`.

 References